CodingUrsus/voxonomy/README.md

 Generate notes or engage in conversation.
 ## Documentation

-For detailed usage instructions and examples, refer to the docs/ directory.
+For detailed usage instructions and examples, refer to the use case above.
-## Contributing

-We welcome contributions to this project!
-Please refer to the CONTRIBUTING.md file for guidelines.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For questions or feedback, please contact: your-email-address
+For questions or feedback, please contact: hammera@oregonstate.edu

 ## Additional Information